l7mp/dcontroller/examples/configmap-deployment-controller/README.md

 kubectl apply -f examples/configmap-deployment-controller/configdeployment-operator.yaml
 ```

-The operator definition includes a single controller, which in turn consists of 4 parts:
+The operator definition includes a single controller, which consists of 4 parts:

-The name specifies a unique controller name inside our operator that is used to refer to individual
+The name specifies a unique controller name inside our operator that is used to refer to individual controllers.
-controllers.
 The `sources` field contains a set of Kubernetes API resources to watch.
-This time,
-the resources are the Deployments, the ConfigMaps, plus the ConfigDeployment CRD we have just
+This time, the resources are the Deployments, the ConfigMaps, plus the ConfigDeployment CRD we have just created.
-created.
 The `target` field specifies a single API resource to update with the results.
-The type of
-the target is `Patches`, which indicates that the controller will use the processing pipeline
-output to patch the target.
+The type of the target is `Patches`, which indicates that the controller will use the processing pipeline output to patch the target.
 (In contrast, `Updater` targets will simply overwrite the target.)

-The most important field is the `pipeline`, which specifies a declarative pipeline to process the
-source API resources into the target resource.
-The fields of the source and the target resource can
-be specified using standard [JSONPath notation](https://datatracker.ietf.org/doc/html/rfc9535).
+The most important field is `pipeline`, which specifies a declarative pipeline to process the source API resources into the target resource.
+The fields of the source and the target resource can be specified using standard [JSONPath notation](https://datatracker.ietf.org/doc/html/rfc9535).

-The first `@join` op (if exists, this must always come first) describes how to combine the source
-resources.
-This is done by taking a Cartesian product of all source objects, creating a temporary
-object with one root-level field corresponding to each source resource type (so the ConfigMap will
-go into `$.ConfigMap`, Deployment into `$.Deployment`, etc.), and then evaluating the boolean
-expression on the result.
-The first `@eq` expression matches the `$.spec.configMap` field from the
-ConfigDeployment with the name of the ConfigMap, the second does likewise for Deployments, and the
-final two `@eq` ops makes sure that all three objects must be in the same namespace:
+Δ-controller comes with a rich aggregation and expression language that allows to manipulate structured objects in purely declarative way.
+The first `@join` op (if exists, this must always come first) describes how to combine the source resources.
+This is done by taking a Cartesian product of all source objects, creating a temporary object with one root-level field corresponding to each source resource type (so the ConfigMap will go into `$.ConfigMap`, Deployment into `$.Deployment`, etc.), and then evaluating the boolean expression on the result.
+The first `@eq` expression matches the `$.spec.configMap` field from the ConfigDeployment with the name of the ConfigMap, the second does likewise for Deployments, and the final two `@eq` ops makes sure that all three objects must be in the same namespace:

 ```yaml
 "@join":